tablelandnetwork/docs/docs/fundamentals/supported-chains.md

 ## Chain information

 If would like to dive straight into chain-specific overviews, with decision considerations and other chain information (chain ID, contracts, block explorers, faucets, etc.), head to one of the pages below.
+The full list of chain-specific details can be found in the [chain info pages](/quickstarts/chains).

 Here's a summary of how the chains works in terms of speed: